-- 4.5.1 When examining breeds that are customarily examined on the table (see Appendix G-List of Breeds Customarily Judged on the Table-CSR), the judge may place maximum of 2 dogs on the table at the same time.
-In the case of re-examination, a dog that was previously examined on the table must be reexamined on the table.
-This applies to all levels of competition. - 4.5.2 At the discretion of the judge, designated ramp breeds (see Appendix H-List of Breeds that May be Judged on a Ramp-CSR) may be examined on the ground or on a ramp.
-The entire entry in a breed is to be examined in the same manner on the ramp or on the ground. - 4.5.3 Breeds not designated as either table or ramp breeds are customarily examined on the ground.
+- 4.5.1 When examining breeds that are customarily examined on the table (see Appendix G List of Breeds that must be Judged on the Table), the judge may place a maximum of two (2) dogs on the table at the same time.
+In the case of re-examination, a dog that was previously examined on the table must be re-examined on the table.
+This applies to all levels of competition. - 4.5.2 When examining breeds that must be judged on a ramp (see Appendix H List of Breeds that Must be Judged on a Ramp), in the case of re-examination, a dog that was previously examined on a ramp must be re-examined on a ramp.
+This applies to all levels of competition. - 4.5.3 At the discretion of the judge, designated ramp breeds (see Appendix I List of Breeds that May be Judged on a Ramp-CSR) may be examined on the ground or on a ramp.
+The entire entry in a breed is to be examined in the same manner on the ramp or on the ground. - 4.5.4 Breeds not designated as either table or ramp breeds are customarily examined on the ground.
 At the discretion of the judge, ramps may be used to judge any breed.